 (5) If the order is registered in respect of a saleable interest, the order has effect for the purposes of this section until a discharge of it is registered under subsection (12), subject to any order made under section 15 of the Civil Judgments Enforcement Act 2004.

-(6) Until the order is registered in respect of a saleable interest, a Sheriff’s dealing in relation to the interest is not valid as against a purchaser of the interest for valuable consideration, notwithstanding that at the time of the purchase —
+(6) Until the order is registered in respect of a saleable interest, a sheriff’s dealing in relation to the interest is not valid as against a purchaser of the interest for valuable consideration, notwithstanding that at the time of the purchase —

-(a) the order had been received by the Sheriff; or
+(a) the order had been received by the sheriff; or

 (b) the purchaser had actual or constructive notice of the order.

-(7) While the order has effect in respect of a saleable interest none of the following prevails against a Sheriff’s dealing in relation to the interest —
+(7) While the order has effect in respect of a saleable interest none of the following prevails against a sheriff’s dealing in relation to the interest —

 (a) an unregistered instrument, document, or writing;